 An enterostomal therapy nurse or skin care nurse can provide you with a list of products that are available in your area.

 URINARY INCONTINENCE DEVICES

-Urine collection devices are mainly used by men.
-(Women are generally treated with medicines and disposable garments like Depends.)
+Urine collection devices are mainly used by men with urinary incontinence.
+Women are generally treated with medicines and disposable garments such as Depends.

 Condom catheters are most effective when applied to a clean, dry penis.
 You may need to trim the hair around the pubic area so the device attaches better.

 You must change the device at least every other day to protect the skin and prevent urinary tract infections.
 Make sure the condom device fits snugly, but not too tightly.
 Skin damage may occur if it is too tight.

 Catheter-associated urinary tract infections: definitions and significance in the urologic patient.
 American Urological Association. www.auanet.org/guidelines/catheter-associated-urinary-tract-infections.
 Accessed June 16, 2016.

 Fecal incontinence.
 First Consult.
 2013. www.clinicalkey.com/#!/content/medical_topic/21-s2.0-2001169.
 Accessed June 16, 2016.